apreshill/data-vis-jamboree-ggplot/jamboree_heart_ggplot.md

 ![](./images/CodeYourGraph.jpg)

 This workshop was presented at OHSU on June 24, 2016.

-* What this workshop is: an introduction to using `ggplot2` in R
-* What this workshop is not:
-    - an introduction to R
-    - a guide to using packages other than `ggplot2`
-    - a Python plotting workshop!
 The same dataset and plots were made for a parallel breakout session using Python; materials are all here: https://github.com/abalter/data-viz-jamboree